hatfield44/Powderbot/README.md

 **Powderbot**

-Various implementations of an app to aid in powder chasing by providing snowfall forecasts for the current day and next 9 days by lattitude and longitude.
+Various implementations of an app to aid in powder chasing by providing snowfall forecasts for the current day and next 9 days by lattitude and longitude.\n
 Forecast information provided by
   Open Weather  https://home.openweathermap.org/users/sign_up
   Weather API   https://www.weatherapi.com/signup.aspx